The Interactive Debugger in Anvil

 Object Inspector

-1. Local Variables: These include all variables available at the point where execution is currently paused.
-They are specific to the function or scope currently being debugged and depend on the selected call in the call stack.
+- Local Variables: These include all local variables available at the point where execution is paused.
+They are specific to the scope of the selected call stack frame.

-You can expand and collapse variables within a particular scope by clicking on the arrow icon:
+You can expand and collapse objects in the object inspector by clicking on the arrow icon:

 Expand and collapse variables